- The space and facilities of the university are intended primarily to support the on-going instructional program of the institution.

 Room Reservations for Faculty/Staff

-- Reservations for meetings and/or event space in academic buildings/classrooms on the Stephenville campus may be requested through the Registrar's Office using the AdAstra Online Event Request System.
-As a resource, please review the Request an Event Instructions for Faculty/Staff.
+- Reservations for meetings and/or event space in academic buildings/classrooms on the Stephenville campus may be requested through the Registrar's Office using the (New) AdAstra Online Event Request System.
+Sign-in is not required to request rooms.

 - Academic classroom space is subject to availability.